TheWover/CertStealer/README.md

 If you export a certificate with a private key as PFX then the password will be blank. *Blank*, not non-existent.

+If keys are marked as not exportable then you will have to patch CAPI to allow export of non-exportable keys.
+This can be done with mimikatz via the `crypto::capi` command.

 ```
 Examples: